ghost1372/DevWinUI/README.md

 ## 🔥 DevWinUI 🔥
 ### ⚡ What’s Inside? ⚡
- - ✨ Pickers (FilePicker, SavePicker, FolderPicker) which is working in Elevated, Packaged, UnPackaged and AOT apps.
+ - ✨ FilePicker, SavePicker and FolderPicker which is working in Elevated, Packaged, UnPackaged and AOT apps.
  - ✨ ModernSystemMenu
  - ✨ RelativeDate
  - ✨ DragMoveAndResize